siddhartha928/github-contribution-log/Contribution1.md

 ---

-# The issue is contributed by others
+# The issue is closed now, as someone submitted a PR